Killing of Awdah Hathaleen: Aftermath

-The day following the murder, an Israeli court upheld Levi's claims that he was acting in "self-defense" and put him on house arrest for three days, after which he was released.
-Concurrently, Israeli police forces, presenting a closed military zone order, stormed what was set to be Hathaleen's funeral ceremony and snatched his body, as well as throwing stun grenades, raiding family homes multiple times, conducting fourteen arbitrary arrests and beating residents, according to testimonies.
+The day following the killing, an Israeli court upheld Levi's claims that he was acting in "self-defense" and put him on house arrest for three days, after which he was released.
+Concurrently, Israeli police forces, presenting a closed military zone order, stormed the mourning tent, as well as throwing stun grenades, raiding family homes multiple times, conducting fourteen arbitrary arrests and beating residents, according to testimonies.

-The police's rationale for the withholding of Hathaleen's body was that the family refused to sign a document with 10 conditions for his funeral, which included limiting the ceremony to a maximum of 15 attendants – a number lower than that of his closest relatives – and burying him outside his village.
+After the autopsy, the police withheld Hathaleen's body.
+They said they would release it if the family signed a document with 10 conditions for his funeral, which included limiting the ceremony to a maximum of 15 attendees – a number lower than that of his closest relatives – and burying him outside his village.
 Israeli authorities maintained that such conditions were necessary to preserve public order, while family friend Karin Wind commented that the purpose was to make it seem "like it never happened and nobody come."

 The corpse was ultimately released on August 7, with the IDF agreeing for its burial in Umm al-Khair instead of Yatta or Hebron, as they had requested earlier.
 However, in violation of the agreement, the army barred non-residents from attending the funeral, placing checkpoints around the village; notwithstanding that, several dozen people were present.
 The last Palestinian detainees were also released on August 7.

-At the same time of the body snatching, Judge Chavi Toker from the Jerusalem Magistrates Court (the first Haredi woman in Israel to serve as a magistrate) rejected a request from the police to extend Levi's house arrest until August 9, on the grounds that testimonies from local activists against Levi actually "strengthened" his claims that he had not fired from a short distance – it has been reported that Hathaleen was 10–15 m away; the police appealed the decision, to no avail.
+Judge Chavi Toker from the Jerusalem Magistrates Court rejected a request from the police to extend Levi's house arrest until August 9, on the grounds that testimonies from local activists against Levi actually "strengthened" his claims that he had not fired from a short distance – it has been reported that Hathaleen was 10–15 m away; the police appealed the decision, to no avail.
 As of 4 August 2025, Levi was already at large doing earthworks in his settlement of Carmel, while some of Hathaleen's relatives remained imprisoned and his body was not returned until three days later.